-Policy LU 7-5: Actively promote implementation of the Downtown Specific Plan and the Sebastopol Downtown Portfolio, and Downtown Design Standards and periodically update these long-range planning documents as necessary.

-Policy LU 7-6: Encourage mixed-use developments throughout the city.

-Policy LU 7-7: In mixed use, commercial, office, and other non-residential developments, encourage non-residential uses on the ground floor while allowing residential uses on the ground floor where appropriate.

-Policy LU 7-8: Maintain a sufficient supply of land in the Commercial and Central Core Designations to meet the economic development goals set forth in the Economic Vitality Element and Community Character Element.

-Policy LU 7-9: Encourage local-serving neighborhood retail uses readily accessible to residential areas.
+- Policy LU 7-5: Actively promote implementation of the Downtown Specific Plan and the Sebastopol Downtown Portfolio, and periodically update these long-range planning documents as necessary. - Policy LU 7-6: Encourage mixed-use developments throughout the city. - Policy LU 7-7: In mixed use, commercial, office, and other non-residential developments, maintain non-residential uses on the ground floor. - Policy LU 7-8: Maintain a sufficient supply of land in the Commercial and Downtown Core Designations to meet the economic development goals set forth in the Economic Vitality Element and Community Character Element. - Policy LU 7-9: Encourage local-serving neighborhood retail uses readily accessible to residential areas.

-Policy LU 7-10: Maintain Zoning Ordinance controls on formula businesses that strengthen the City's unique character, support the local economy, and ensure the provision of needed goods and services.
+Policy LU 7-10: Maintain balanced Zoning Ordinance controls on formula businesses that strengthen the City's unique character, support the local economy, and ensure the provision of needed goods and services.

-Action LU 7a: Consider the establishment of a "Gateway" overlay district or similar designation, at the north and south ends of town along SR 116 (see Figures 2.4 and 2.5).
-The purpose would be to provide design and land use standards to enhance the entrance points to the city, help foster community identity and sense of place through design, and increase economic development opportunities in key commercial/industrial nodes outside the Downtown.
+Consider the establishment of a "Gateway" overlay district or similar designation, at the north and south ends of town along SR 116 (see Figures 2.4 and 2.5).
+The purpose would be to provide design and land use standards to enhance the entrance points to the city, help foster community identity and sense of place through design, and increase economic development opportunities in keu commercial/industrial nodes outside the Downtown.

-Action LU 7b: Ensure that applications for new development contain sufficient information for staff to analyze its contribution to a jobs/housing balance in the Sebastopol area.
+Ensure that applications for new development contain sufficient information for staff to analyze its contribution to a jobs/housing balance in the Sebastopol area.

-Action LU 7c: Revise the Zoning Code to require any new project in the Central Core be at least two stories in height, and allow building heights up to four stories/50 feet in the Central Core if residential uses are on any of the upper stories.
+Revise the Zoning Code to allow up to four stories in the Downtown Core if residential uses are on any of the upper stories.

-Action LU 7d: Revise the Sebastopol Downtown Plan to: 1) provide updated information regarding existing conditions and opportunity sites, 2) encourage affordable housing, 3) provide for increased residential uses, particularly over commercial and office uses, and 4) reflect the circulation system envisioned in this General Plan.
+Action LU 7d:

+Revise the Sebastopol Downtown Plan to: 1) provide updated information regarding existing conditions and opportunity sites, 2) encourage affordable housing, 3) provide for increased residential uses, particularly over commercial and office uses, and 4) reflect circulation system envisioned in this General Plan.